Guardian Float Glass Plant, Krasny Sulin, Rostov, Russian Federation

 Glass coating machine and equipment installed at the Krasny Sulin plant

-The Krasny Sulin plant will be equipped with a glass coating machine which will apply thin layers of metals to improve the optical and physical features of the glass.
-The coating machine is fed with floating glass from the racks or directly from the production line.
-The glass is cleaned and dried in a washer to ensure the quality of the glass surface.
+The Krasny Sulin plant is equipped with a glass coating machine, which applies thin layers of metals to improve the optical and physical features of the glass.
+The coating machine is fed with floating glass from the racks or directly from the production line, and the glass is cleaned and dried in a washer to ensure the quality of the glass surface.

 The coating machine consists of a sputtering machine, which includes an entrance chamber, process chamber and exit chamber.
-The glass passes through the entrance chamber where the normal atmospheric pressure is reduced to the process pressure.
+Glass passes through the entrance chamber where the normal atmospheric pressure is reduced to the process pressure.

 The glass then moves into the process chamber where the coating is applied.
 Two sputtering processes, including C-Mag and Dual Planar, are used in the process chambers.
 After completion of the coating process, the glass moves into the exit chamber where it is inspected for quality and packed for shipment.

-The coating line will provide coatings such as the Low-E glass coating to the ClimaGuard and SunGuard products.
-It will have the capacity to coat 12 million square metres of products annually.
-The Low-E glass coating increases the energy efficiency of the glass while ensuring high light transmission.
+The coating line provides coatings such as the Low-E glass coating to the ClimaGuard and SunGuard products.
+It has the capacity to coat 12 million square metres of products annually.
+Low-E glass coating increases the energy efficiency of the glass while ensuring high light transmission.